Stommy123/blog/README.md

 ## Conclusion

 To wrap things out, I just want to point out that none of these solutions are "perfect".
 You will likely need to play around with a few of them to determine which one best suits your application.
-Hopefully in the future Apollo will provide us with better ways to overcome these challenges, but until then, I hope you'll find this to be helpful!
+The Apollo team is well aware of the problem and are working on a solution.
+Hopefully sooner than later, Apollo will provide us with better ways to overcome these challenges, but until then, I hope you'll find this to be helpful!